jspgr33n/jspgr33n/README.md

 - [Hackathon: DataFest 2023](https://github.com/jspgr33n/DataFest-23)
   - Analyze data to advise the American Bar Association on how to ensure pro bono legal expert availability for their website
 - [Reducing Churn Rate](https://github.com/jspgr33n/QTM-DataThink)
-  - Visualized data to explain dropping membership counts and advise ways to decrease churn rate within the Better Business Bureau
+  - Visualized data to explain dropping membership counts and advise ways to decrease churn rate for the Better Business Bureau
 - [Forecasting Population Growth](https://github.com/jspgr33n/QTM-Practicum)
-  - Obtained Tax, Census, and ACS data to formulate Atlanta's growth for the Atlanta Regional Commission's county funding plans
+  - Obtained Tax, Census, and ACS data to formulate Atlanta's growth for the Atlanta Regional Commission's funding plans
 - [Cyberbullying Detection](https://github.com/jspgr33n/Cyberbullying-Detection)
   - Coded, trained, and evaluated different machine learning models to test performance on detecting cyber harassment
 ###### and more to come!